famoser/docs/docs/code/coding.md

 - Use the best tools available (IDE) and execute its optimization suggestions (remove unused, simplify statements)
 - Reuse libraries, patterns, workflows, ...
 - Do not assume behavior that is not documented in the interface [C]
+- Ensure the highest levels are the cleanest [g]

 improves consistent development speed & integration of all good ideas.